daxeel/DeftellAI/README.md

 4. Celebrity Birthdays

 # Android Features
-Control android phone by just speaking to your computer anywhere.
-There is no need to connect pc and mobile under same network.<br>
+<p>Control android phone by just speaking to your computer anywhere.
+There is no need to connect pc and mobile under same network.</p>
 1. Make phone call
 2. Send sms
 3. Send whatsapp message